kin-labs/rewards-engine/improvement-proposals/Valid KRE Transaction Guidelines 2.0.md

 9.4.
 The cost of the Subscription must be set to a fixed amount for the period of the Subscription.

 9.5.
-The length of a Subscription may only be daily (30), weekly (4), monthly (12), or yearly (1).
+The length of a Subscription period may only be daily (30), weekly (4), monthly (12), or yearly (1).
 A Subscription must not exceed one year.

 *[**Asparagusm** comment: To ensure consistency across apps, subscriptions must be in the above intervals up to the maximum prescribed]*

 9.6.
 A User must explicitly elect to renew their Subscription and this must be around the time their current Subscription is due to expire.
-An option to renew must comply with 7.3.
+An option to renew must comply with section 9.3.

 *[**Asparagusm** comment: I've added the renewls are to be dealt with close to the termination of the current subscription period and renewals must follow the same information requirements as starting a subscription]*